White KPM Berlin porcelain with a red accent circle in the background.

 Photo: Benjamin Zibner

 Each piece in the KPM Individual series is unique in the truest sense of the word.
-As a gift, it has embodied the highest level of personal appreciation for over 250 years.
-The KPM master painting team personalizes almost every KPM favorite piece with initials, an elegant signature or a personal message.
-This combines perfected craftsmanship with artistic master painting.
-An ideal gift for unique occasions such as births, baptisms and weddings or simply as a special piece for your own collection.
+As a gift, it has embodied the highest personal esteem for over 250 years.
+The KPM Master Painters individualize almost every KPM favorite piece with initials, an elegant name or a personal message.
+In this way, perfected craftsmanship and artistic master painting are combined.
+An ideal gift for unique occasions such as births, christenings and weddings or simply as a special piece for your own collection.

 Enzo Mari is one of the most intellectual and influential international designers of the second half of the 20th century.
-In collaboration with the KPM workshop and today's head designer Thomas Wenzel, Mari revolutionized manufacturing processes and design guidelines and created a vase collection and today's design classic BERLIN between 1993 and 1996.
+In collaboration with the KPM workshop and today's head designer Thomas Wenzel, Mari revolutionized production processes and design guidelines and created a collection of vases and today's design classic BERLIN between 1993 and 1996.